-- 1. Start the Schema Manager.

-- 2. Acquire a write lock.

-- 3. In the schema tree, expand a base object and right-click Relationships.

-- 4. On the Properties tab, click the foreign-key relationship that you want to delete.

-- 5. Click the Delete button.

-The Schema Manager deletes the foreign key relationship.
+- 1. Start the Schema Manager. - 2.
+Acquire a write lock. - 3.
+In the schema tree, expand a base object and right-click Relationships. - 4.
+On the Properties tab, click the foreign-key relationship that you want to delete. - 5.
+Click the Delete button. - The Schema Manager prompts you to confirm deletion. - 6.
+Click Yes. - The Schema Manager deletes the foreign key relationship. - 7.
+Click the Save button to save your changes.